MohammadFawwaaz/MusicExplorer/README.md

 ## Overview
 MusicExplorer is a Web API built on .NET 7, which provides information about artists and releases.
 The atists details are saved in a SQL Server database and the releases are available by querying MusicBrainz API.
 MusicExplorer exposes 2 endpoints to make artists and releases available to a user.
 A high level description of the folder structure are as follows:

-Postman - contains the postman collection to query the MusicExplorer API Scripts - contains the SQL Server database/table create and artists seeding script src - contains the different projects in the solution
+Postman - contains the postman collection to query the MusicExplorer API

+Scripts - contains the SQL Server database/table create and artists seeding script

+src - contains the different projects in the solution

 ## Project Structure
 The MusicExplorer solution consists of 6 projects:
 ### 1. ExcelFileToSqlLoader
 This project was developed quickly to load the artists present in the Excel file to SQL Server database.
-The project reads the Excel file (from `docs` folder), sanitize the data and loads the data to SQL Server in a table named `Artist` using EF Core.
+The project reads the Excel file (from `docs/` folder), sanitize the data and loads the data to SQL Server in a table named `Artist` using EF Core.

 ### 2. MusicExplorer
 The MusicExplorer API exposes 2 endpoints to query artists and releases.
 The request is sent to a Handler from the Controller where the request is validated.
 Then the respective Service is called to fetch the data requested and returned.
 Finally, in the Controller, the result is paginated and returned.